-Method Description .split() Split a string into a list on the given string. .strip() Strip whitespace from both ends of the string. .upper() Convert string to all uppercase. .lower() Convert string to all lowercase. .replace() Replace all occurrences of one word with another in the string. .find() Find the index of the substring in the string, or -1 if it's not found. .count() Count the number of occurrences of the substring. .startswith() Return True if the string starts with the given string. .endswith() Return True if the string ends with the given string. .capitalize() Capitalize the first letter of each word in the string.
+Method Description .strip() Strip whitespace from both ends of the string. .upper() Convert string to all uppercase. .lower() Convert string to all lowercase. .replace() Replace all occurrences of one word with another in the string. .find() Find the index of the substring in the string, or -1 if it's not found. .count() Count the number of occurrences of the substring. .startswith() Return True if the string starts with the given string. .endswith() Return True if the string ends with the given string. .capitalize() Capitalize the first character of the string, if possible. .title() Capitalize the first character in each word of the string.